 - Inclement weather: Icy or wet roads can spell trouble for truckers and make jackknifing likely.

 Common Types Of Jackknife Accident Injuries

-Semi-truck accidents are often severe and in many cases deadly.
+Semi-truck accidents are often severe and in many cases deadly, making it one of the most serious type of semi truck crash.
 Traffic safety experts estimate that about 5,000 people are killed in semi-truck accidents each year.
 In Washington State, there were 3,940 large truck involved crashes in 2016, 32 of which were fatal.
 An additional 61 of those crashes resulted in a suspected serious injury.

 A report by the National Center for Statistics and Analysis states that nearly 10 percent of all semi-truck fatalities are a result of a jackknife accident.
 Those who are not killed in these accidents likely face one of the following injuries:

 No matter the experience level of a trucker, they can never be too careful when behind the wheel of an 18-wheeler.
 It cannot be overstated how dangerous semi-trucks are and how much responsibility the trucker holds.
 Following all traffic laws is important, first and foremost.

 It’s obvious how devastating a jackknife accident can be.
 These accidents occur when the brakes are suddenly engaged.
 A trucker can limit this risk by applying the brakes, letting off a little, then applying them again.
 Taking evasive action rather than slamming on the brakes also reduces the risk of jackknifing a semi-truck.

 Truckers can’t predict all hazards on the road.
 Drivers of passenger vehicles share blame in many semi-truck accidents.
 But practicing safe driving techniques and being attentive on the road is imperative for truckers.